-We use CCAnalyzer to conduct a measurement study of Top 10K websites ranked by Google Chrome's UX Report (CrUX) [57] and find the following:
+We use CCAnalyzer to conduct a measurement study of Top 10K websites ranked by Google Chrome's UX Report (CrUX) [58] and find the following:

-- 1. 56% of the websites we are able to measure (5000+) are classified as BBRv1, while only 6.9% were classified as CU-BIC, suggesting there is an almost complete shift towards BBR being the most widely-deployed CCA. - 2.
+- 1. Inspector Gadget can only classify 1% of these 10K websites. - 2.
+We find several major CDNs have deployed BBRv1 (Cloudflare, Akamai), while others still use Cubic (Fastly). - 3.
 Clustering queue occupancy traces makes our results interpretable and straightforward to validate.
-It allows us to fix when a website's traces are marked as unknown when they are actually known and using a CCA in the training set. - CCAnalyzer was able to discover Google's deployment of BBRv3, even though we do not have a BBRv3 implementation in our testbed and did not train CCAnalyzer on BBRv3 traffic. - 4.
+It allows us to fix when a website's traces are marked as unknown when they are actually known and using a CCA in the training set. - 4.
+CCAnalyzer was able to discover Google's deployment of BBRv3, even though we do not have a BBRv3 implementation in our testbed and did not train CCAnalyzer on BBRv3 traffic. - 5.
 We see some deployment of other unknowns CCAs.